miho/VMF-Tutorials/VMF-Tutorial-07/README.md

 immutableObject.setValue(12);
 ```

 VMF also ensures that property types of immutables are immutable as well.
-Otherwise it
+Otherwise, it
 would be possible to indirectly change the state of immutable objects.

 Just for comparison, this is how mutable objects can be initialized and modified: